Statistical Discrimination in Ratings-Guided Markets: Model

 On the other side of the market, there is mass $Q(>0)$ of buyers.
 They search for sellers based on public information about sellers.
 Specifically, they condition their search on sellers' two observable characteristics, rating $j=G,B$ and group identity $\ell=1,2$.

-The sellers who share the same observable characteristics, $(j,\ell)$, and the buyers that search for them constitute a ``submarket.''
-Clearly, each submarket can be indexed by $(j,\ell)$.
+The sellers who share the same observable characteristics, $(j,\ell)$, and the buyers that search for them constitute a ``submarket,'' which can be indexed by $(j,\ell)$.
 Sellers are assigned to those submarkets according to their (perfectly persistent) group identity and (evolving) ratings, while buyers choose which submarket to enter.

 \paragraph{Matching.}